Facing Delays in Property Possession? Know Your Legal Options

 Those who read this Article also Consulted a Lawyer about Flat Registration process.

-The following documents are required for the flat registration:
+The following documents are required for the registry of flats:

 • Appointment letter, obtained after booking an appointment with the respective Sub-Registrar's office.